brookmiles/freqtrade-stuff/docs/backtesting-traps/index.md

 Sadly, this strategy will not produce similar results when run live.

 First of all, take a look at the Avg.
 Duration Winners / Losers.
 1 minute, and 7 minutes respectively.
-When trading hour long candles, this is a dead givaway that you're exploiting the behaviour of backtesting.
+When trading hour long candles, this is a sign that you're exploiting the behaviour of backtesting.

 Using [`plot-dataframe`](https://www.freqtrade.io/en/latest/plotting/) can further help illustrate what's happening: